I’m delighted to have a chance to share my passion for practice with you.

-I understand that it can be intimidating to reach out to a new teacher or coach.
-If you’d like to explore working together, please email me, and I would be happy to schedule a pro bono 45-minute introductory session.
+I understand that it can be intimidating to reach out to a new coach!
+If you’d like to explore working together I encourage you to reach out to schedule a time to talk about what you’re looking for, free of charge.

 Julianna received her BA in psychology from Duke University.
 As founder, president, and head trainer of Unified Mindfulness, she is dedicated to disseminating Shinzen Young’s comprehensive mindfulness meditation system through the creation and presentation of educational programs and teacher-training certification programs.